Avirt: Active Violence Immediate Response Training

 – Supermarkets

-The AVERT program includes:
+The AVIRT program includes:

 • Recognizing early warning signs of violence.